 The goal of this curriculum is to provide a baseline of knowledge for the development of radiologist assistant education programs.
 A radiologist assistant is an advanced-practice radiologic technologist who works under the supervision of a radiologist to enhance patient care by assisting the radiologist in the imaging environment.
-The radiologist assistant is an ARRT-certified radiographer who has successfully completed an academic program including a nationally recognized radiologist assistant curriculum and a radiologist-directed clinical preceptorship.
-Under radiologist supervision, the radiologist assistant performs patient assessment, patient management and imaging procedures.
+The radiologist assistant is an ARRT-certified radiographer who has successfully completed an academic program including a nationally recognized radiologist supervision, the radiologist assistant performs patient assessment, patient management and imaging procedures.
 The title "radiologist assistant" reflects the nature of the relationship between the radiologist and the radiologist assistant working in an advanced clinical role.
 The radiologist assistant's professional role and clinical responsibilities are to serve as a radiologist physician extender.